AUA Summit - What is Horseshoe Kidney (Renal Fusion)?

 What is Horseshoe Kidney (Renal Fusion)?

-Most people are born with 2 kidneys.
+Most people are born with two kidneys.
 But sometimes the kidneys form fused together.
 The information here will help you talk to your urologist if you or your child has this condition.

 What Happens Under Normal Conditions?

 Our kidneys are our body’s main filter.
 They clean about 150 quarts of blood daily.
-Every day, they form about 1-2 quarts of urine by pulling extra water and waste from the blood.
+Every day, they form about one to two quarts of urine by pulling extra water and waste from the blood.
 Urine normally travels from the kidneys down to the bladder and out through the urethra.

 As a filter, the kidney controls many things to keep us healthy: